 To ensure that the Company operates in its optimal capacity and without any delays, the Company shall take all necessary precautions and shall safeguard its employees by providing a safe and healthy working environment in accordance with the Occupational Safety and Health Standards and the policies and procedures set out in this Manual.

 All employees shall work closely and coordinate with the Company in its objective to ensure a safe and healthy working environment.
 Each employee is required to take initiative and shall take care of his own health and safety and to his/her co-employees and shall participate in all learning and development programs pertaining to safety, health and environment conducted by the Company through the HR Department and the Health and Safety Committee.

+The Company shall comply with the following regulatory bodies:

+Department of Labor and Employment (DOLE)

+Department of Health (DOH)

+World Health Organization (WHO)

+Occupational Safety and Health Standards (OSHS)

+Bureau of Quarantine (BOQ)

+Maritime Industry Authority (MARINA)

+Department of Environment and Natural Resources (DENR)

+All other recognized and accredited regulatory bodies concerned with the safety, health and environment.

 Health and Safety Committee